 A list of our sub-processors can be found here .

 2.4.
 Continuous improvements

-Custellence has world class engineering practices to ensure everything we do has a security perspective.
+Custellence has state of the art engineering practices to ensure that everything we do has a security perspective.
 This list is an example of things we do to uphold information security.

 Custellence shall implement new updates and versions of the Application, to the extent deemed suitable by Custellence.